 The main resistance element is a 3-blade impeller that spins inside the tank.
 Its three blades generate resistance by turning in the active chamber.
 The impeller connects to the internal pulley mechanism and the pulling strap.
 Thus, it will spin faster inside the active chamber tank, generating more resistance when pulling the handle.

 The water tank is a durable polycarbonate material.
 Its walls are transparent with a slightly gray hue.
 Its capacity is 4.5 gals (17 liters), and to generate resistance, it requires a quantity of water between 2.3 gals. and 4.5 gals.
 (9-17 liters).
-It is necessary to fill the tank to its maximum capacity of 17 liters for you to benefit from the five distinct levels of resistance.
+Therefore, it is necessary to fill the tank to its maximum capacity of 17 liters for you to benefit from the five distinct levels of resistance.

 Apart from the adjustable resistance elements, the machine also generates a dynamic response during rowing.
 Thus, the resistance depends on your stroke rate.
 If you pull faster, the impeller will spin faster inside the tank generating more resistance.
 This is similar to rowing an actual boat through the water.